tchiotludo/akhq/README.md

 #### Pagination
 * `kafkahq.pagination.page-size` number of topics per page (default : 25)
-* `kafkahq.pagination.threads` number of parallel threads to resolve current page (default : 16).
-This setting can have a significant impact on performance on list page since it will fetch in parallel the Kafka API.

 #### Topic List
 * `kafkahq.topic.default-view` is default list view (ALL, HIDE_INTERNAL, HIDE_INTERNAL_STREAM, HIDE_STREAM)